L.E.K. thrives because of its diverse people

 Partner Katya Zubareva discusses the L.E.K.
 Women’s Network, developed to champion diversity and support women as they grow and develop their consulting career.

-We also support U.S. veterans through Veterans of Military Service, a growing affinity group within L.E.K.
-Since veterans' experiences and dedication to teamwork align with the values and skills required to be successful at our firm, members of this group are always willing to speak to other veterans about a career in consulting and provide guidance during the transition from the military to a business environment.
+Vets with Impact is a growing affinity group within L.E.K.
+The combination of rigorous training and dedication to teamwork that is instilled in veterans aligns perfectly with the skills and values required to be successful at our firm.
+Members of this group are always willing to speak to other veterans about a career in consulting and can help provide guidance during their transition from the military to a business environment.

-The primary mission of Pride at L.E.K. is to create a sense of community and offer a welcoming, safe, and empowering environment among L.E.K.’s LGBTQ+-identifying employees.
-The group also serves as a resource for current employees with LGBTQ+-identifying family members and prospective employees.
-Pride at L.E.K. welcomes and encourages involvement from L.E.K.’s broader network of allies in order to promote discussion and awareness of LGBTQ+ issues among the wider L.E.K. community.
+Pride@LEK supports the firm’s LGBTQ+ employees, from consultants all the way to the partner level, by offering a welcoming, safe, and empowering environment and creating a sense of community.
+The group also serves as a resource for both current and prospective employees whose family members identify as LGBTQ+.
+And Pride@L.E.K. welcomes and encourages involvement from the firm’s broader network of allies in order to promote discussion and awareness of LGBTQ+ issues among the wider L.E.K. community.

 Partner Simon Middleton discusses Pride at L.E.K. and its role in supporting LGBTQ+ individuals.